sinclairtarget/michel/README.md

 roles for use in Markdown content files.
 These provide functionality similar to Hugo's shortcodes without requiring any templating of content files.

-Finally, tools in the wider MyST ecosystem can be used to turn your content files into Word documents, PDFs, or more.
+Finally, if you want to publish your writing in other ways, you aren't restricted to HTML.
+Tools in the wider MyST ecosystem can turn your content files into Word documents, PDFs, and more.

 ## Build Overview
 Michel builds a site by reading input files from these directories: